Proverbs 27:18

 Faithful stewardship produces provision and honor over time.

-18 Whoever tends the fig tree shall eat its fruit.
-He who looks after his master shall be honored.
+18 Whoever tends a fig tree will eat its fruit, and he who looks after his master will be honored.

 Faithful stewardship produces provision and honor over time.